Versioned Python nodes Local or remote runs Run history and artifacts

 Package a function once.
 Reuse it everywhere - locally or on a private machine.

-splime turns a Python function or pipeline into a versioned, portable node you publish to a private library.
-Then any project can call it by name, run it where the data or the hardware lives, and read back the result and artifacts.
+splime turns a Python function or pipeline into a versioned, portable node you publish to a local library first, then sync into a private server library when you are ready.
+Any project can call it by name, run it where the data or the hardware lives, and read back the result and artifacts.
 The central server only coordinates: your private workers execute the code.

 01